-The Commission was authorized to administer a Philippine Claims Program pursuant to Public Law 87-616, (approved August 30, 1962, 76 Stat.
-411, as amended by Pub.
-L. 88-94, approved August 12, 1963, 77 Stat.
-122 (50 U.S.C.
+The Commission was authorized to administer a Philippine Claims Program pursuant to Public Law No. 87-616, 76 Stat.
+411 (1962), as amended by Pub.
+L. No. 88-94, 77 Stat.
+122 (1963) (50 U.S.C.
 App. §§ 1751-1763 note)).
-This statute provided for the recertification of the unpaid balances of awards previously granted by the United States-Philippine War Damage Commission under the Philippine Rehabilitation Act of 1946, as compensation for damage to and destruction of property in the Philippines during World War II.
+This statute provided for the recertification of the unpaid balances of awards previously granted by the United States-Philippine War Damage Commission under the Philippine Rehabilitation Act of 1946, as compensation for damage to and destruction of property in the Philippines during World War

+II.
 This legislation did not authorize the filing of any new claims or the reconsideration of any previously filed claims.
 It authorized additional payments only to persons or the successors of persons to whom payments had been made on account of awards granted by the Philippine War Damage Commission, which had completed its functions on March 31, 1951.
 This program was completed on December 23, 1964.